ryota-skating/DrawMotionTrails/README.md

 # DrawMotionTrails

-![sample gif](https://github.com/ryota-skating/DrawMotionTrails/blob/main/fig/sample.gif?raw=true)

-## Description

 **DrawMotionTrails** is a tool designed to visualize the motion trails of a person in a video.
 It leverages **YOLO11** (with **BoT-SORT**) for object detection and tracking to extract the time-series coordinates of the main person in the footage.
 The motion trail is then rendered directly onto the video using **OpenCV** and feature point matching.

+![sample gif](https://github.com/ryota-skating/DrawMotionTrails/blob/main/fig/sample.gif?raw=true)

 ## Features
 - Accurate object detection and tracking using YOLO11 and BoT-SORT.